 The results presented in this work can be extended to arbitrary number of dimensions.
 The $N$ dimensional Laplacian is an operator function of a radial coordinate $r$ and $(N-1)$ angular coordinates $\theta_j, j=1,2,\dots ,N-1$ and can be given in the form

-where $K_{N-1}$ is the generalisation of the angular momentum operator $L^2$ in $3$ dimensions to $N$ dimensions.
+where $K_{N-1}$ is the generalization of the angular momentum operator $L^2$ in $3$ dimensions to $N$ dimensions.
 (See, for example, Gallup 1959 and the references cited there and, Hochstadt 1987).
 For potentials which are spherically symmetric in a $N$ dimensions the $N$ dimensional Schr\"{o}dinger equation for the wavefunction $\Psi$ can be converted to a radial equation for a suitably defined radial wavefunction $R$ as follows:

-where $\Omega$ are generalised spherical harmonics in $N$ dimensions.
+where $\Omega$ are generalized spherical harmonics in $N$ dimensions.
 The expectation values may as before be defined in terms of a weighted integral using a probability distribution defined by $P=R^2$ where $P$ is a solution of